450/speedrun.com/README.md

 As with W3's HTML validation service, they also offer a CSS validation service.
 The current Default theme on Speedrun.com throws 39 errors - although some of these are admittedly unavoidable.

-The W3's CSS validation service can be found at http://jigsaw.w3.org.
+* W3's CSS validation service: http://jigsaw.w3.org.

 Ideally this will need to be minified before being put into production.